 Germann pointed out that in many solvents there is a certain concentration of a positive species, solvoniumsolvate (earlier lyate) anions, in equilibrium with the neutral solvent molecules.
 For example, water and ammonia undergo such dissociation into hydronium and hydroxide, and ammonium and amide, respectively: (earlier lyonium) cations and negative species,

-2 NH3 is in equilibrium with NH+ 4 + NH− 2
+2 NH3NH+ 4 + NH− 2

 Some aprotic systems also undergo such dissociation, such as dinitrogen tetroxide into nitrosonium and nitrate, antimony trichloride into dichloroantimonium and tetrachloroantimonate, and phosgene into chlorocarboxonium and chloride.

-2 SbCl3 is in equilibrium with SbCl+ 2 + SbCl− 4
+2 SbCl3SbCl+ 2 + SbCl− 4

 A solute causing an increase in the concentration of the solvonium ions and a decrease in the solvate ions is defined as an acid and one causing the reverse is defined as a base.
-Thus, in liquid ammonia, KNH2NH
+Thus, in liquid ammonia, KNH2NH−

-) is a strong base, and NH4NO3 (supplying NH+
+2) is a strong base, and NH4NO3 (supplying NH+

-) is a strong acid.
+4) is a strong acid.
 In liquid sulfur dioxide (SO2), thionyl compounds (supplying SO2+) behave as acids, and sulfites (supplying SO2−

-) behave as bases.
+3) behave as bases. (supplying (

 The non-aqueous acid-base reactions in liquid ammonia are similar to the reactions in water: